canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 :align: center
 ```

-Navigate to Device groups and click on Create.
-Fill in the following:
+### Create a Device Group

+Navigate to the `Device groups` tab and create a device group with the following attributes:

 - Name: `device-group`
 - Network Slice: `Tutorial`